No! A truck ban, but don't worry

 - Weekend ban: Saturday 15:00 – Sunday 22:00

-- Summer ban: extra restrictions on Saturdays 07:00–15:00 on tourist routes
+- Summer ban: Additional Saturday restrictions 07:00–15:00 on tourist routes

 Italy

-- Weekend ban: Sundays and public holidays from 09:00 to 22:00
+- Weekend ban: Sundays and public holidays from 09:00–22:00

 Switzerland

-- Night and weekend ban: daily from 22:00–05:00, plus all day on Sundays and public holidays
+- Night and weekend ban: Daily from 22:00–05:00, plus all day on Sundays and public holidays

-- Strict enforcement: includes weekday night restrictions
+- Strict enforcement: Includes weekday night driving bans

 Poland